aatmunbaxi/site/content/_index.md

 ### Hobbies {#hobbies}

 -   Programming.
-I'm currently working in lisps and python.
+I'm currently enjoying time in various lisps.
 -   Liverpool FC
 -   Astrophotography
 -   Learning japanese through immersion
 -   Free (as in freedom) software
     -   This site is deployed with the [ox-hugo](https://github.com/kaushalmodi/ox-hugo) program in GNU emacs
+        -   The posts are stylized like my `org-mode` configuration
-    -   My emacs configuration is [public](https:github.com/aatmunbaxi/doomemacs-config)
+    -   My emacs configuration is [public](https://wwwgithub.com/aatmunbaxi/doomemacs-config).

 ## Contact {#contact}